saumonarcenciel/nekobot/README.md

-# CatGirl Bot
+# 🐱 CatGirl Bot

 CatGirl Bot is a simple Discord bot that sends random catgirl images in an embed when invoked with a slash command.
+(It's useless, but hey, why not ?
+I was bored).

-## Features
+## 🎨 Features

 - Sends a random catgirl image in an embed.
 - Uses an API to fetch catgirl images.
 - Easy-to-use slash command `/catgirl`.

-## Prerequisites
+## 💻 Prerequisites

 - Python 3.8 or higher.
 - A Discord bot configured with necessary permissions.
 - A `config.json` file with required settings.

-## Installation
+# 💫 Installation

 1. **Clone the repository:**
 ```